-- The United Nations and its specialized agencies - Intergovernmental organizations other than the United Nations - · International development and relief work - Business and human rights - · International law and justice - Nongovernmental organizations
+- The United Nations and its specialized agencies

+- Intergovernmental organizations other than the United Nations

+- International development and relief work

+- · Business and human rights

+- · International law and justice

+- Nongovernmental organizations

-NOTE: J.D.s seeking permanent employment should confirm that the job will qualify for Loan Repayment Assistance Program (LRAP) support before accepting a position, because some work may be considered non-legal in nature.
+NOTE: J.D.s seeking permanent employment should confirm that the job will qualify for Loan Repayment Assistance Program (LRAP) support before accepting a position, as some work may be considered non-legal in nature.
 Information about LRAP can be found on the Financial Aid website.
-Speak to an SJI advisor or a financial aid officer if you have any questions about LRAP.
+Speak to SJI adviser Tory Messina or a financial aid officer if you have questions about LRAP.